brenordv/go-post/README.md

 to do simple stress tests on your apis.

 ## Limitations
-1. For now, only flat jsons structures are supported.
+1. For now, only flat json structures are supported.

 ## How does it work
 1. Create an Excel file